dirac-institute/sorcha/docs/ephemerisgen.rst

 Ephemeris Generator
 ==========================================================

-``sorcha``'s ephemeris generator is powered by `ASSIST  <https://assist.readthedocs.io/en/latest/>`__, a software package for ephemeris-quality integrations of test particles, and the `REBOUND <https://rebound.readthedocs.io/en/latest/>`__ N-body integration package.
-If the user prefers to use a different generator or provide the ephemeris output from a previous ``sorcha`` run,  they have the ability to point ``sorcha`` to an external file to ingest instead.
+``Sorcha``'s ephemeris generator is powered by `ASSIST  <https://assist.readthedocs.io/en/latest/>`__, a software package for ephemeris-quality integrations of test particles, and the `REBOUND <https://rebound.readthedocs.io/en/latest/>`__ N-body integration package.
+If the user prefers to use a different generator or provide the ephemeris output from a previous ``Sorcha`` run,  they have the ability to point ``Sorcha`` to an external file to ingest instead.

 .. tip::
-  We recommend using ``sorcha``'s ephemeris generator for all your survey simulations.
+  We recommend using ``Sorcha``'s ephemeris generator for all your survey simulations.

 How It Works
 --------------------------------------------------------

-``sorcha``'s ephemeris generator determines which objects will appear in or near the camera field-of-view (FOV) for any given exposure.
+``Sorcha``'s ephemeris generator determines which objects will appear in or near the camera field-of-view (FOV) for any given exposure.
 It uses spatial indexing to speed up these calculations.
 It runs through the survey visits and does on-the-fly checks of where every synthetic object is near the center of each night for which there are visits and organizes those positions using the `HEALPix (Hierarchical Equal Area isoLatitude Pixelation of a sphere) <https://healpix.sourceforge.io/>`_ tesselation of the sky.
 Given that information, it then steps through the visits for that night, doing precise calculations for just those objects that are near the camera FOV of each survey on-sky visit.
 Specifically, for each visit, the generator calculates the unit vector from the observatory's location to the RA/Dec location of the field center.
 Then it finds the  set of HEALPix tiles that are overlapped by the survey visit's camera FOV (nside=64).
 The ephemeris generator then collects the IDs for the particles in the HEALPix tiles overlapped by the given survey visit FOV.
 It then does light-time-corrected ephemeris calculations for just those, outputting the right ascension, declination, rates, and relevant distances, and phase angle values for each of the particles.

-A cartoon schematic of ephemeris generation within ``sorcha`` for a patch of sky and a single survey observation is shown below.
+A cartoon schematic of ephemeris generation within ``Sorcha`` for a patch of sky and a single survey observation is shown below.
 Each box represents a healpixel in the HEALpix grid on the sky.
-The colored healpixels are where  different Solar System objects is estimated to cover during some part of the night (based on their speed and velocity vector on sky they will be in one or more healpixels) based on the rough calculation from ``sorcha``.
+The colored healpixels are where  different Solar System objects is estimated to cover during some part of the night (based on their speed and velocity vector on sky they will be in one or more healpixels) based on the rough calculation from ``Sorcha``.
 The midnight position and 2 other positions during each night are calculated for each simulated small body.
 Using interpolation, all the healpixels that the object passes through in the evening are identified.
 In the figure, each color represents a different moving object on a different orbit.
 Slower moving objects will cover less healpixels.
 The green circle represents an area slightly bigger than the survey's camera footprint.
 For the given observation time, any orbits with healpixels within the circle are integrated to calculate their exact positions at the time of the observation.
 Those orbits that land within the circle are then identified and the resulting ephemerides associated with those objects and the observation are saved.

 .. image:: images/ephemeris_generation.png